The small business guide to avoiding discrimination charges when firing

-As a small-business owner, it’s likely that you are familiar with the types of things you can and cannot say during a job interview in order to avoid discrimination.
-(If not, see: “Recruiting & Hiring Tips for Small Businesses: Avoid Discrimination while Hiring.”)
+As a small business owner, it’s likely that you are familiar with the types of things you can and cannot say during a job interview in order to avoid discrimination.
 But the same care must be taken when you let employees go.
 Here are some tips:

-- Do not fire alone.
-Discrimination-related wrongful termination cases can be tricky because they often turn into a “he-said/she-said” argument.
+Discrimination-related wrongful termination cases can be tricky because they often turn into a “he-said, she-said” argument.
 And because tempers can flare in a firing situation, it’s important to have another person – preferably an HR representative – in the room when you let someone go.
 Without one, an employee could claim you said something discriminatory (e.g., “People like you don’t usually last long in this position,”) when you were simply talking about their tendency to work on freelance projects during business hours.

-- Evaluate all employees the same.
 One way that fired employees can prove their wrongful termination case is by showing that certain individuals were treated better (e.g., not fired), despite the fact that their performance was worse.
 One way to avoid this is to keep accurate documentation of all performance evaluations and promotion and training decisions.
 If you give a performance evaluation to one employee, evaluate all employees.
-That way, it will be easy for you to prove that your business makes decisions based on merit (or lack thereof), not discriminatory practices.
+That way, it will be easy for you to prove that your business makes decisions based on merit, not discriminatory practices.

 As always, if you have legal concerns, you should seek counsel from an attorney.
-And to learn more about the insurance coverage that can back up your discrimination risk management plan, read “What Is Employment Practices Liability Insurance (EPLI)?”
+And to learn more about the insurance coverage that can back up your discrimination risk management plan, read “Do small businesses need employment practices liability insurance?”